How To Become A Counselor

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.

-Licensed alcohol and substance use counselor
+Licensed substance use counselor

 While counseling jobs in drug or alcohol addiction or human services may offer great rewards, the earning potential may be lower than for professions requiring a higher level of education, such as mental health counselors.
 It's important to note that clients with co-occurring disorders may present in treatment settings, which may require the expertise of a licensed counselor.
+Individuals interested in providing substance use treatment can find more information on the Practitioner Training page of the Substance Abuse and Mental Health Services Administration’s (SAMHSA) website.
+SAMHSA, which is a branch of the US Department of Health and Human Services, also has information about various substance use and mental health-related programs online.

 Clinical psychologist: Psyd or Ph.D.

 If you are willing to devote a significant amount of time to education—at least five years beyond a bachelor’s degree, and two to three years beyond a master’s degree—you may want to look into becoming a clinical psychologist or counseling psychologist.
-Clinical psychologists frequently specialize in hard-to-treat disorders or diagnostic evaluations and testing.
-Some clinical psychologists conduct research and make innovations in the field.
-Doctoral-level psychologists also serve an integral role as educators.
+CACREP standards and internship are important aspects of the education process for those pursuing this path.

 A career helping others can be both rewarding and exhausting

-How to take care of yourself, too
+How to take care of your mental health, too

 Many people interested in becoming a counselor may feel compelled to help others constantly, but it’s important to remember that your mental health and well-being matter, too.
 If you are not taking good care of yourself, it may be more difficult to maintain your counseling skills.
 Plus, experiencing counseling from the side of the client may also help you to become a more empathetic and informed health counselor yourself.

-People considering a career change or pursuing new career goals may be extremely busy, so the thought of taking time for therapy can feel very difficult.
+People considering a career change or pursuing new career goals may be extremely busy, so the thought of taking time for therapy can seem very difficult.
 But, with online therapy through BetterHelp, you can meet with a counselor from wherever is most convenient for you—eliminating the need to commute to and from an in-person appointment.

 An increasingly large amount of research points to online therapy as an effective approach for helping individuals with mental health concerns.
 In a broad-based study published in the Database of Abstracts of Reviews of Effects, researchers examined the effectiveness of online therapy when treating varied mental health conditions.
 The review included over 90 studies on everything from panic disorder to weight loss to smoking cessation.
 Researchers concluded that the evidence supported the efficacy of therapy via online platforms.